 Before becoming a thoughtfully progressive culinarian in the Dallas dining scene, McCallister was torn between the visual and culinary arts.
-He ultimately chose cooking as a career, even after attending the Metropolitan Arts Institute in Phoenix for fine arts in 2000.
 “Art was a passion that always competed with food, but cooking gives me an opportunity to blend the two,” says the Scottsdale, AZ, native, whose artistic sensibilities were influenced by his designer mother and scientific curiosity can be attributed to his research engineer father.

-In 2006, McCallister applied for a job at Stephan Pyles Restaurant in Dallas.
-With no formal training the aspiring chef began working the garde manger station at the renowned temple of fine Southwestern cuisine.
+In 2006, McCallister landed a job at Stephan Pyles Restaurant in Dallas.
+With no formal training the aspiring chef began working at the renowned temple of fine Southwestern cuisine.
 He rapidly ascended the kitchen hierarchy, becoming sous chef in just over a year and executive chef within three years.
-Pyles, who was thoroughly impressed with McCallister’s “raw and natural ability,” exposed his protégé to a wide variety of cuisines beyond Southwestern, and McCallister had the opportunity to work in revered kitchens across the country as a result: José André’s minibar in Washington, D.C.; Mark Vetri’s eponymous restaurant in Philadelphia; Sean Brock’s McCrady’s in Charleston, SC; Grant Achatz’s Alinea in Chicago; and Daniel Boulud’s Daniel in New York.
-Upon returning to Dallas in 2011, McCallister worked with two design friends to open a restaurant for which he consulted on the menu of rustically elegant nose-to-tail cuisine and inspired housemade salumi and charcuterie.
+McCallister left to travel and work under some of the countries greatest chefs over the course of the next two years; José Andrés, Mark Vetri, Sean Brock, Grant Achatz, and Daniel Boulud.
+Upon returning to Dallas in 2011 he started putting his plans together to open FT33, his first solo venture with his wife.

 Extending the reach of his food philosophy, the chef and his wife founded Chefs for Farmers, a grassroots organization supporting local farmers by introducing their products to chefs, and vice versa.
-He is also a member of Foodways Texas and Southern Foodways Alliance, and he actively participates in raising funds for Meals on Wheels.
-McCallister earned a Mastering Wine Certificate from the Culinary Institute of America in 2011.
+He is also a member of Foodways Texas and Southern Foodways Alliance.